Interview with Jean-Pol Rihoux, expatriate in Brazil

 What about currency devaluation in Brazil?

 Receiving a pension or other income in euros and living in Brazil means converting (mostly monthly) euros into Brazilian reais.
 As long as the real depreciates against the euro, all is well.
-In 2017, the euro was exchanged for 3.5 reais, and in 2020 it reached a record 7 reais.
-But between January and April this year, the euro fell from 6.5 reais to 5 reais.
+In 2017, the euro was trading at 3.5 reais, and in 2020 it reached a record 7 reais.
+But between January and April of this year, the euro fell from 6.5 reais to 5 reais.
 In practical terms, for a European who receives his income in euros, this means a cut of almost a quarter in his monthly income, while the prices of goods and services in Brazil have risen sharply.
 And what does the future hold?
 Among many other factors, European expatriates can look forward to a rise in the ECB’s key interest rate and a fall in the Brazilian Central Bank’s interest rate, which has jumped by around ten points in recent months.

 Finally, what advice would you give about health insurance in Brazil?

-operates at two speeds.
-The public healthcare system is free, but in a deplorable state (dilapidated facilities, lack of staff…) and the private system is of a high standard.
-For an expatriate, it’s unthinkable not to opt for a private health plan.
+As explained on the Mondassur website, the Brazilian healthcare system operates at two speeds.
+The public health care system is free, but in a deplorable state (dilapidated facilities, lack of personnel…) and the private system is of a high standard.
+For an expatriate, it is unthinkable not to opt for a private health plan.
 But it’s expensive: for my wife and myself, I have to spend a monthly budget of 2,000 reais, or +/- 400 euros.
-And the older you get, the higher your monthly payments.
+And the older you get, the higher the monthly payments.